percona/community/content/blog/2021-09-06-lost-art-of-initialization.md

    ```
 ![lostart-10](blog/2021/09/lostart-04.png)

-Now you should be able to log into MySQL using the password you got from step 5.
+Now you should be able to log into MySQL using the password received got from step 5.

 There could be many more reasons to re-initliatize a MySQL Database.
 This is just one example.
 Automation is great.
 Just remember to pull out your command line tools now and then, so they dont get to rusty.